A Limitless Legacy Begins…

 AIDB takes the first step in developing a statewide network of Regional Centers to provide early intervention and later adult services to deaf and blind individuals of all ages in their home communities across the state.

-Sixteen presidents have followed in Johnson’s footsteps—increasing AIDB’s reach to almost 25,000 children, adults, seniors and their families in statewide programs and managing an annual budget in excess of $80 million.
-And the AIDB Foundation has raised more than $70 million since 1980 for endowment, program and capital improvements.
+Eighteen presidents have followed in Johnson’s footsteps—increasing AIDB’s reach to almost 31,000 children, adults, seniors and their families and managing an annual budget in excess of $80 million.
+And the AIDB Foundation has raised more than $75 million since 1980 for endowment, program and capital improvements.

 You can read more about AIDB’s history in these publications: